-Music has the ability to be able to spread an overall feeling or sentiment without the need to master a spoken language to understand.
+Music can spread an overall feeling or sentiment without the need to master a spoken language to understand.

-Music and its healing properties are also something that is universal across all cultures because the effects are relevant to all humans regardless of where they are from or where they were raised.
+Music and its healing properties are also universal across all cultures because the effects are relevant to all humans regardless of where they are from or where they were raised.

 Music can help anyone accomplish many of their mental, physical, and cognitive goals each day.
 Music therapy can calm your anxiety, ease your pain, and provide a pleasant distraction from the world's stress.